deatawa/viber-apiai-nutrition-sample/README.md

 Your use of this sample is subject to, and by using or downloading the sample files you agree to comply with, the [Viber API Terms of Service](https://developers.viber.com/general/api-terms-of-service/index.html/).

 ## Community
-Viber/API.AI Developers community on [Gitter](https://gitter.im/viber/apiai-integration).
+Viber/API.AI developers community on [Gitter](https://gitter.im/viber/apiai-integration).